Capital Gains Or Losses

 Source:

-Disclaimer: Always verify details with official Federal or State Department of Revenue Forms and Instructions before filing your tax return.
+Disclaimer: This information is based on IRS publications and forms.
+Always verify with current Federal or State Department of Revenue Forms and Instructions.
+For complex situations, consult a CPA or tax attorney.

 Key Takeaways